Hear Tiesto, Kaskade, Steve Aoki + more reflect on the legacy of Avicii

 “He had a little bit of stage fright,” Tiesto recalled.
 “It was very tough for him to be on stage and perform, so he loved to be in the studio, but DJing, he liked it but it was very hard for him to actually DJ because he felt so stressed and so looked upon, I think.
-It was definitely not his favorite thing to do.
+It was definitely not his favourite thing to do.
 He was definitely a guy who loved to sit behind a piano and be in the studio for days and make the music.”

 The Chainsmokers (Alex Pall and Andrew Taggart) credit Avicii for inspiring their entire career.

 “He was the actual reason both of us fell in love with dance music and started,” said Pall.
 “He was the first EDM act that we saw and felt that a career in this was possible and worth the struggle and working our asses off and dedicating everything to making it happen.
 Just watching the music that he was making and the way it made us feel, the way it made the people around us feel.
 And you know he is literally the reason why we do this, and it’s a very devastating day for us and many like us.”